How to use 'e' in Python

 print(f"e^{x} = {result}")--OUTPUT--e^2 = 7.38905609893065

-The math.exp() function is the most straightforward way to calculate e raised to a power.
-It takes a single argument, x, and returns the value of e**x.
-This function is specifically optimized for this operation, which gives you a few advantages:
+The math.exp() function is the standard, most efficient way to calculate e raised to a power.
+It takes a single argument, x, and directly returns the value of e^x.
+This precision is particularly valuable when using AI coding with Python for complex mathematical applications.

 Alternative using the pow() function